Toric foliations with split tangent sheaf: Stability

 \subsection{Split foliations}

 In this section we will prove the stability results regarding split foliations stated in the introduction.

 The insights in the constructions in \cite{CP} will be very useful for our purposes.
 In fact, we will use an analogous algebraic parametrization of the set of split distributions and show that its differential at a generic point is surjective.
 This same strategy was also used in \cite{Log1}, \cite{Log2} and \cite{Rat}.
+As mentioned before, we will restrict ourselves to the cases where twisted vector fields can be expressed in homogeneous coordinates.
+We will keep using the notation $w=w_1\wedge\dots\wedge w_l$, $\widehat{w}_i=w_1\wedge\dots\wedge w_{i-1} \wedge w_{i+1}\wedge \dots\wedge w_l$ for vector fields $w_1,\dots,w_l$ and $\Omega=dx_1\wedge\dots\wedge dx_{n+s}$